Nuclei-Software/nuclei-linux-sdk/README.md

 > You can check the dts difference for evalsoc and demosoc, for more details, need to check the Nuclei RISC-V CPU ISA spec.

+> - Default SoC changed from demosoc to evalsoc, and default CORE changed to ux900fd from 2023.06
-> Now evalsoc default cpu/peripheral frequency change from 16M to 100MHz
+> - Now evalsoc default cpu/peripheral frequency change from 100M to 50MHz from 2023.06
+> - From 2023.06, evalsoc ddr base address changed from 0xA0000000 to 0x80000000, so previous release of 600 and 900 bitstream may not work on this sdk, please take care

 You can choose different boot mode by modify the `BOOT_MODE ?= sd` line in `Makefile`.